 Summer may seem far away, but it’s never too early to start planning, especially when it comes to figuring out just what your bored kids are going to do all day once school’s out.

 Hint: summer camp is probably their top pick.
 And you, for once, can agree with them.
-Whether a daytime-only or a sleepaway program, the American Camp Association reports camp is a unique educational institution and a positive force in youth development.
+Whether it’s a daytime-only or a sleepaway program, the American Camp Association reports camp is a unique educational institution and a positive force in youth development.

 Here are just a few of the many benefits summer camp could bring: